-In all simulations, I use the parameter estimates for the full 2005-2015 demand and supply estimation.
+I use the parameter estimates for the full 2005-2015 demand and supply estimation.
 This assumes that preferences for characteristics do not vary over time.
-A brand time trend lets preferences for different brands vary over time.
+A brand-time trend lets preferences for different brands vary over time.
 Year fixed effects on the demand side allow for differences in the value of the outside good.
 On the supply side, they allow for differences in cost factors, such as commodity prices, over time.

-The traditional merger simulation is akin to the ex ante merger simulations often carried out in merger cases.
+Without product portfolio adjustments, this is akin to the ex ante merger simulations often carried out in merger cases.
 I use the 2005 (pre-merger) product portfolios of all firms and fix the brand time trends, deflated RER and year fixed effects to their 2005 levels.